yearico

 The present value of the defined benefit plan liability is calculated by reference to the future salaries of plan participants.
 As such, an increase in the salary of the plan participants will increase the plan's liability.

-C The Company offsets tax assets and Liabilities if and only if it has a Legally enforceable right to set off current tax assets and current tax liabilities and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority.
+C The Company offsets tax assets and liabilities if and only if it has a legally enforceable right to set off current tax assets and current tax liabilities and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority.

 ' in Million